 As a general rule, UBIT applies to both IRAs and solo 401k plans; however, UDFI applies to IRAs but not to solo 401k plans.

-For example, if a self-directed solo 401k account is used to purchase a shoe store, the income generated from the business would be subject to UBIT.
-Reason being, selling shoes is no the general purpose of an solo 401k plan.
+For example, if a self-directed solo 401k invests via an equity investment in a shoe store or a computer store the income generated from the business would be subject to UBIT.
+Reason being, selling shoes and computer equipment or services is not the general purpose of a solo 401k plan.
+In order for the retirement plan to not be subject to UBIT, the IRA or solo 401k investment must be passive in nature.
 This tax was created to keep tax-exempt entities on a level playing field with non-tax-exempt entities such as solo 401k plans and IRAs.

-Unrelated Debt-Financed Income
+What is Unrelated Debt-Financed Income Tax?

 Similar to UBIT there is another tax called Unrelated Debt-Financed Income (UDFI) tax that ONLY applies to IRA investment income derived from debt-financed property, proportional to the debt on the property.
 HOWEVER, UDFI does not apply to solo 401k plans so this is why individuals prefer solo 401k plans over IRAs for investing in real estate whereby a non-recourse loan (debt financing) is used.